pywbem/pywbemtools/docs/pywbemcli/commands.rst

 :term:`default-connection-name` attribute  in the currently specified :term:`connections file`.

-The :term:`default-connection-name` attribute allows a connection definition in a connections file to be loaded on startup without using the ``--name`` option.
-If pywbemcli is started without ``--name``, ``--server``, or ``--mock-server`` options, the ``default-connection-name`` attribute is retrieved from the file and, if defined, the name in the value of this attribute used as the name of the connection definition set as current connection.
+The :term:`default-connection-name` attribute allows a connection definition in a connections file to be loaded on startup without using the :ref:`--name general option`.
+If pywbemcli is started without :ref:`--name general option`, :ref:`--server general option`, or :ref:`--mock-server general option`, the ``default-connection-name`` attribute is retrieved from the connections file if defined, and the value of this attribute used as the name of the connection definition set as current connection.

-Thus, for example, if the default connection definition is ``mytests`` the connection definition for ``mytests`` is created each time pywbemcli is started with no --server, --mock-server or ``--name`` option.
+Thus, for example, if the default connection definition is ``mytests`` the connection definition for ``mytests`` is created each time pywbemcli is started with no :ref:`--server general option`, :ref:`--mock-server general option` or the :ref:`--name general option`.

 This command also allows clearing the value of the default connections file attribute with the ``--clear`` option.